react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 ### Numbered parameters

 For the "parameterized" format, all parameter placeholders in the generated SQL are "?" by default.
 When the `numberedParams` option is `true`, placeholders will instead be a numbered index beginning with `1`, incrementing by 1 from left to right.
-Each placeholder number will be prefixed by the configured `paramPrefix` string (default ":").
+Each placeholder number will be prefixed with the configured `paramPrefix` string (default ":").

 :::tip